PolinaRylova/PolinaRylova.github.io/README.md

 # PolinaRylova.github.io
-I study js and do exercises (use as hosting)
+I study html, css, js and do exercises (use as hosting)